 The foreign country you’re hiring from has its employment laws, tax codes, and other regulations that your company must follow to stay compliant.
 As such, you want to work with an Employer of Record platform that can guarantee global HR compliance.

 For example, if you’re hiring employees from any European Union (EU) country, you must comply with the General Data Protection Regulation (GDPR).
 GDPR violation can result in heavy penalties; a recent example is British Airways potentially facing a fine of £ 183 million for such a violation.
-A global employer helps your company to comply with GDPR and other relevant regulations.

 To ensure global payroll compliance, the global employment organization must have a local presence in each country you've hired from.
 It should have local entities in those countries or in-country partners to handle compliance on its behalf.